TaraT1/DevNotes/vault/git.md

-git push //push to remote repo git pull // pull latest from remote repo git clone //clone repo into new dir
+git push //push to remote repo git pull // pull latest from remote repo git clone //clone repo into new dir git fork //if no write privs, git fork to repo and then git clone to local machine
 ```

 ## Install